eyalk11/compare-my-stocks/README.md

 ## General
 Visualize the performance of stocks in your portfolio or that  you are interested in.
-You can use a variaty of comparision options.
+There is maximal control over charts, and a variaty of comparision options.

 For instance:

-Yo can divide the stocks into sectors, and compare the performance of different sector!
+You can divide the stocks into sectors, and compare the performance of different sector!

 * chart of average price change of  FANG vs interesting stock in  China)
 * chart of profit of each section

 You can compare your profit at any time to a theoritical situation in which you have bought the index(the exact same time)!

 ![comparestockscreen](https://user-images.githubusercontent.com/72234965/137033857-71283f52-59d7-4356-8f5c-8d43037ebf15.png)